leonnoel/100devs-calculator/README.md

 ### How to submit your code for review:

-- Fork and clone this repo
+- Fork and clone this repo TESTTTTTTT
 - Create a new branch called answer
 - Checkout answer branch
 - Push to your fork